fjalanis/fina/household-finance-prd.md

   - Right pane: selected entry with drop zone and scrollable matching suggestions
   - Fixed position for the selected entry to maintain context while scrolling
 - Transaction filtering: Only transactions explicitly marked with `isBalanced === false` should appear in the unbalanced transactions list
+- Transaction Balance Modal:
+  - Balance Analysis section showing total debits, credits, and net balance
+  - Suggested fix displayed as a message (e.g., "Add a credit entry of $300.00 to balance this transaction")
+  - Transaction Entry Lines section with ability to add/edit/delete entries
+  - Matching Entries Found section showing entries of the same type and amount from other transactions
+  - Each matching entry displays transaction description, date, account, amount, and type
+  - "Move" button next to each matching entry to move it to the current transaction
+  - Success/error messages displayed within the modal after actions
+  - Option to add a new balancing entry manually if no suitable matches are found

 ### Visualization Hub
 - Sankey diagram as primary visualization